celupanow/sequelizedBurger/README.md

 <h3 align="center">Eat-Da-Burger: Sequelized</h3>
 <p align="center">
-This application uses Sequelize and MySQL
+This application uses Sequelize and MySQL to keep track of burgers that have been eaten.
 <br />
 <br />
 <a href=" https://drive.google.com/file/d/1KAnbUqia4wWURy0AiWkc-LvggEZjpoud/view">View Demo</a>